saltstack/salt/doc/topics/installation/rhel.rst

 ==========================================

 Beginning with version 0.9.4, Salt has been available in `EPEL`_.
-For RHEL/CentOS 5, `Fedora COPR`_ is recommended due to the removal of some dependencies from EPEL5.
+For RHEL/CentOS 5, `Fedora COPR`_ is a single community repository that provides Salt packages due to the removal from EPEL5.

-On RHEL/CentOS 6, the proper Jinja package 'python-jinja2' was moved from EPEL to the "RHEL Server Optional Channel".
-Verify this repository is enabled before installing salt on RHEL/CentOS 6.

 .. note::
-   Packages in these repositories are community built, and it can take a little while until the latest SaltStack release is available in this repository.
+   Packages in these repositories are built by community, and it can take a little while until the latest stable SaltStack release become available.

 .. _`EPEL`: http://fedoraproject.org/wiki/EPEL
 .. _`Fedora COPR`: https://copr.fedorainfracloud.org/coprs/saltstack/salt-el5/